DhruvSrikanth/Advection-Diffusion-Simulation/final-version/README.md

 ```

 3. Running without a run script -
-Copy uncommented line from the run scripts and execute them one after the other.
+Copy uncommented lines from the run scripts and execute them one after the other.